BenPope95/scaffold-eth-substreams-challenge/README.md

 - The `EntityChanges` container has been initialized
 - The `Ok` variant returning the `EntityChanges`

-### Your Goals
+### 🎖️ Your Goals

-Because stores don't have outputs you'll need to import a new store type to access the storage values.
+Because stores don't have outputs you'll need to import a new store type to access the storage values. 🏘️

 [Stores](https://substreams.streamingfast.io/documentation/develop/manifest-modules/types#store-modes) have two modes for retrieving data.
 You will be using "get mode" for this module.

-- [ ] Look at the library and import the appropriate store type
+- [ ] Look at the library 📚 and import the appropriate store type
 - [ ] Import the corresponding trait to use the store's methods
-- [ ] Pass in the store as the first function argument
+- [ ] Pass in the store 🏪 as the first function argument
 - [ ] Pass in the second argument (look at your yaml)
 - [ ] Find

 TODO: send docs.rs for tables and rows (sperate librrary) use the right methods they need to

-- also graph our argument order matters

 -testing for the graph out
 -testing for the store (rust)